A mutation-selection model for general genotypes with recombination: Equilibria

 {\bf We assume throughout this chapter that the assumptions of Theorem~\ref{T:existence} always hold.}

-\begin{definition} A finite {\em fixed point} or {\em equilibrium} for the motion (the terms will be used interchangeably) is a measure $\rho_{*}\in \H_{+}$ at which the driving vector field vanishes.
+\begin{definition} A finite {\em fixed point} or {\em equilibrium} for the dynamical system (we use the terms interchangeably) is a measure $\rho_{*}\in \H^{+}$ at which the driving vector field vanishes.
 That is, $\rho_{*}$ is absolutely continuous with respect to $\nu$, with Radon-Nikodym derivative satisfying